-- We highly recommend that all participants be vaccinated before traveling to Costa Rica. - All travelers while in Costa Rica must follow the national legislation and regulations, including those related to COVID-19.
+- As a requirement we ask every participant to be vaccinated 15 days before traveling to Costa Rica. - All travelers while in Costa Rica must follow the national legislation and regulations, including those related to COVID-19.
 Students must follow the guidelines or measures implemented by the Costa Rican Institute of Tourism and the Ministry of Health. - Preventive measures must be taken during travel. - Health and safety are the top priority while providing a high-quality program.
 Flexibility and cooperation are critical components for successful programs. - Given the infectious nature of COVID-19, there is a possibility of having the group or a member of the group quarantined in case of being exposed to the virus. - Each participant must consider a budget for unanticipated costs related to COVID-19 exposure or infection during the trip. - It is recommended for the faculty or course manager to have in their small travel first aid kit for the course: extra masks, alcohol wipes, and alcohol gel. - The professor must, together with the students (or as s/he considers appropriate), previously assign and inform the Institute of the group's rooming list before traveling.
 This will consider the bed distribution and maximum room capacity determined by MVI, lodging service provider capacity and protocols, and the sending institution's guidelines.